 (Click here to see Annual Information Form

-The bulk of the gold is microscopic and associated with quartz, carbonates, and sulphides.
-Much of the gold is "free milling", but the mineralization is moderately refractory, with approximately 40% of the gold locked in sulphides.
-However, coarse visible gold is common.
-Individual gold grains range from discrete specks <0.1 mm to "broccoli-like" arborescent crystals >10 mm across.
+The mineralogy of Fruta del Norte consists of chalcedonic to crystalline quartz, manganese-carbonates, calcite, adularia, barite, marcasite, and pyrite, as well as subordinate sphalerite, galena, and chalcopyrite, and traces of tetrahedrite and silver sulphosalts.
+The bulk of the gold is microscopic and associated with quartz, carbonates and sulphides.
+Much of the gold is free milling, but the mineralization is moderately refractory, with approximately 40% of the gold locked in sulphides.
+However, coarse visible gold is commonly observed.
+Individual gold grains range from discrete specks less than 0.1 mm in size to broccoli-like, arborescent crystals >10 mm across.
 Visible gold occurs in all mineralized zones, in quartz or carbonate, as well as within pyrite or silver sulphosalt clusters.